Andrés Iniesta: 2013–2018

 Iniesta signed a new contract with Barcelona in December 2013, keeping him at the club until 2018.
 As vice-captain, he regularly captained Barça throughout the club's second treble-winning campaign of the 2014–15 season, and became captain after Carles Puyol's retirement and Xavi's departure.
-Iniesta scored three times during the team's Copa del Rey campaign, and was man of the match in the 2015 UEFA Champions League Final, having assisted Ivan Rakitić's opening goal in the 3–1 defeat of Italian champions Juventus at Berlin's Olympiastadion.
+Iniesta scored three times during the team's Copa del Rey campaign, and was man of the match in the 2015 UEFA Champions League final, having assisted Ivan Rakitić's opening goal in the 3–1 win against Italian champions Juventus at the Olympiastadion in Berlin.
 Their European victory made Barcelona the first club in history to win the treble of domestic league, domestic cup and European Cup twice; Iniesta was among the seven players to have been a part of both treble-winning teams.

 During the first Clásico of the 2015–16 season, on 21 November, Iniesta became only the third Barcelona player, after Diego Maradona in 1983 and Ronaldinho in 2005, to receive applause from Real Madrid fans at the Santiago Bernabéu.
 His man-of-the-match performance included a goal and an assist, contributing to a resounding 4–0 victory.

 He signed a lifetime contract with Barcelona on 6 October 2017, effectively keeping him with the club for the remainder of his career.
 He played the 650th game of his career for Barcelona against Levante on 7 January 2018, he was replaced by André Gomes after 76 minutes as the game ended 3–0 in favour of Barcelona.

 Despite signing a lifetime contract, on 27 April 2018, Iniesta announced he would be leaving Barcelona by the end of the season.
 He made his 674th and final appearance for Barcelona on 20 May, in the final league match of the season, a 1–0 home victory over Real Sociedad, as Barcelona celebrated the victory of their 25th league and 30th Copa del Rey title; he came off in the 81st minute for Paco Alcácer.